tusharsadhwani/blog/src/pages/post/ast.md

 In other words: the leftmost variable is stored in `left`, and every variable on the right of each operator is stored in the respective index of `comparators`.

-Hopefully that clarifies what the `test` expression in our example code:
+Hopefully that clarifies what the `test` expression means in our example code:

 ```python
 If(